-Whether you have a sedan, a truck or SUV, the interior cargo space can always fill up quicker than you think.
-And while the average person doesn’t need a roof rack 24/7, much like winter tires, they can be a useful asset to have on hand — whether you’re overlanding, going on a long road trip, moving to a new house or just going up to the lake for a day.
+Whether you have a sedan, a truck or an SUV, the interior cargo space can always fill up quicker than you think.
+And while the average person doesn’t need a roof rack 24/7, much like winter tires, they can be a valuable asset to have on hand — whether you’re overlanding, going on a long road trip, moving to a new house or just going up to the lake for a day.

 So if you’re going to be strapping things to the roof of your car, do the job right; as per Hendwood’s philosophy above, it’s best to use solid, lightweight hardware that’s designed to carry loads, not roped-together guesswork.